silyecsabi/detect_cell_division/README.md

-# Tetect Cell Division
+# Detect Cell Division

-This is an ML/DL Project.
+This is a complex image classification problem with the help of neural networks.

-Goal: The program can detect if there is a cell division or not in the images with the help of neural networks.
+Goal: The program can detect if there is a cell division or not on each images.

-I annotated 936.600 60x60 images manually, alone.
+I annotated 936.600 images manually.

+There is a lot of data, so optimalization is a key factor.

 First, i built a convolutional neural network.